kitamersion/kita-logging/README.md

 - `history.deleteExpiredLogs(retentionDays?: number): Promise<void>`
 - `history.deleteAllLogs(): Promise<void>`

+logger helpers

+- `createLogger(opts?: BufferedOptions)` — create a custom buffered logger instance with the same API as the default `logger` (useful for per-module or per-environment customization).
+The `BufferedOptions` shape is the same as described in "Configuration options (buffered logger)" below.
+- The default exported `logger` instance will attempt to read persisted buffered options from `config` on startup and will reconfigure itself if `config.setBufferedOptions` is called at runtime.
+Existing references to the exported `logger` remain valid when the implementation is swapped.

 ## Configuration options (buffered logger)

-When creating a custom buffered logger via `createBufferedLogger(opts)`, available options:
+When creating a custom buffered logger via `createLogger(opts)` or when persisting options via `config.setBufferedOptions`, available options:

 - `flushIntervalMs` (number) — automatic flush interval in ms (default: `2000`)
 - `batchSize` (number) — entries per flush (default: `50`)